deepakmardii/ecommerce-appp/README.md

 ## Flair Ecommerce Store

-This project is the backend code for the Flair Ecommerce Store, a fully functional online shopping platform.
+This project is a Fullstack application, Flair Ecommerce Store, a fully functional online shopping platform.

 **Key Technologies:**